bobbicodes/scramble/README.md

 ## Usage

-1. Start a leiningen repl.
+1. Start the server with `lein run`
-2. Server will start on port 8080
+2. Open browser to localhost:8080

 ## License